mbodm/cdis/README.md

 - Most of the best features of modern NET8 platform, publishing/deployment-wise, are the result of SSPF.
 - A NET48 project can also make use of the more modern SSPF (for "How?" see the section below).

-The binary size battle is, of course, easy to win for NET48, since it's _framework_dependent_ in general.
-Which means all the used .NET functionalities (libraries) will exist outside of the binary, in the separate installed runtime.
-Whereas for _self-contained_ all the used functionalities are compiled into the binary itself.
-Which results, of course, in a bigger binary.

 That said, this means if you want to make sure the compiled binary runs on all Windows 10/11 machines out-of-the-box (without any further pre-requirements) you obviously have 2 options:
 - Create a .NET 8 console application and publish it _self-contained_
 - Create a .NET Framework 4.8 console application (which is by default _framework-dependent_)